 Previous title: A Replication of the Trust Game in a High-Immersion Virtual Reality Environment.

-[Title omitted for peer-review] (with Chenyang Li, Zhixuan Deng, and Hao Ling).
-Revise and Resubmit at the CHI Conference on Human Factors in Computing Systems (CHI’26).
+Trust Formation in AI Delegation: The Interplay of Explainability and Anthropomorphism (with Chenyang Li, Zhixuan Deng, and Hao Ling).
+Conditionally accepted with minor revisions for the CHI Conference on Human Factors in Computing Systems (CHI’26).

-[Title omitted for peer-review] (with Zhongyue Zhang, Mingqing XU, Mengyang Wang, Lina Xu, and Mingming Fan).
-Revise and Resubmit at the CHI Conference on Human Factors in Computing Systems (CHI’26).
+From Memory to Meaning: A Systematic Review of Reminiscence Technologies (with Zhongyue Zhang, Mingqing XU, Mengyang Wang, Lina Xu, and Mingming Fan).
+Conditionally accepted with minor revisions for the CHI Conference on Human Factors in Computing Systems (CHI’26).

 Abstract: AI-generated text is increasingly embedded in everyday communication, which often appears indistinguishable from human writing.
 This raises urgent questions about how people discern whether text is authored by humans or large language models (LLMs).
 We study this challenge in the context of online product reviews, a domain where credibility directly shapes trust and decision-making.
 In an online experiment (N = 168), participants were recruited to distinguish 240 reviews generated by diverse LLM prompts alongside authentic human reviews.
 We found that although people performed above chance, they were consistently overconfident.
 Reviews produced through paraphrasing were especially deceptive, exploiting linguistic cues such as analytic tone, readability, social references, etc. Importantly, participants with high cognitive reflection scores were less susceptible to AI reviews across all prompt conditions.
 They leveraged diagnostic cues (e.g., achievement-oriented words) more effectively than intuitive participants but still exhibited blind spots.
 These findings reveal fundamental limits in human discernment of AI text and suggest design strategies that strengthen resilience against AI-driven misinformation.

-VRization: A Social-Science-Informed Framework for Designing and Evaluating VR as a Scientific Instrument in HCI (with Hao Ling, Zhongyue Zhang, and Mingming Fan).
+VRization: A Framework for Designing and Implementing Virtual Reality Experiments in Experimental Economics (with Hao Ling, Zhongyue Zhang, and Mingming Fan).

 Group Cooperation and Competition in a Highly Immersive Virtual Reality Farming Game (with Hao Ling, Chunming Ma, and Lei Chen).